 How do the benefits compare?

-A unit trust based RA tends to be more cost effective, offering when it comes to fee structures.
-According to Van der Merwe the price of traditional RA's went up after unit trusts became accessible to the man on the street.
+A unit trust-based RA tends to be more cost effective in terms of fees.
+According to Louise van der Merwe, financial advisor for WealthUp, the price of traditional RAs increased when unit trusts became accessible to the general public.

-Malherbe said that due to the possibility of a termination charge or foregone future bonus payments, investors in a policy-based RA are afforded less flexibility to move between product providers or make certain changes to their investments.
+Malherbe points out that a termination charge, or foregone future bonus payments, dissuade investors from moving between products or making specific changes to their policy-based investments.